-Thanks to Toni for suggesting Miriam as Name of the Day.
+Thanks to Toni for suggesting our Baby Name of the Day.

-She’s also a hero name.
-Back in Ancient Egypt, after the pharaoh ordered the death of all newborn Hebrew boys, it was Miriam who carried her brother to the river.
-When the pharaoh’s daughter wandered by and discovered the child, Miriam was the one to suggest adoption.
-To put the cherry on top, she also encouraged the princess to take a nurse for the baby – none other than Jochebed, Moses and Miriam’s mother.
+When the pharaoh ordered the death of all newborn Hebrew boys, it was Miriam who carried baby Moses to the river.
+And when the pharaoh’s daughter discovered the child, she was the one who suggested adoption.
+To top it all off, Miriam also encouraged the princess to find a nurse for Moses – none other than Jochebed, their mother.

 - A few connect the name to the phrase ma rama – wished for child.

 Since 1880, Miriam has ranged between the upper 100s and the high 300s in the rankings – the kind of name never wildly popular, but never obscure, either.

 Given those numbers, it’s no surprise that we spot plenty of Miriams over the decades.

 Truman Capote penned the short story Miriam about a widow living a solitary life until she meets a girl with the same name.
 Spookiness follows.